Exploring coupled tropical Pacific variability within a Multi-branch $\beta$-Variational Autoencoder

-Variability in the tropical Pacific spans multiple spatiotemporal scales, reflecting both slowly evolving oceanic processes and more rapidly varying atmospheric behavior \citep{deser2010sea}.
-A multi-branch architecture is particularly well-suited to this research domain, as it allows multiple variables to be encoded through separate pathways before being integrated into a shared latent space, whereas a single-branch approach would concatenate all variables into a single input.
-By separating each branch while sharing a latent space, the network can preserve each variable while capturing the covariance structure that gives rise to coupled modes of variability.
-A reduced nonlinear representation that jointly captures these coupled fields could be useful not only for data compression and subsequent reconstruction, but also for diagnosing how variability is organized in a latent space and whether that organization is physically meaningful.
 In this context, the El Niño-Southern Oscillation (ENSO) provides a natural benchmark because it is the dominant mode of tropical Pacific variability and involves coupled surface, subsurface, and atmospheric anomalies.
 ENSO is commonly described in terms of warm (El Niño) and cool (La Niña) phases that recur on interannual timescales, typically every 2 to 7 years \citep{mcphaden2006enso}.
 However, ENSO is not a fixed pattern.
 Decades of research have underscored the rich diversity of ENSO events, with an emphasis on differences in the zonal extent of sea surface temperature anomalies (SSTAs) and variations in associated atmospheric and subsurface responses \citep[e.g.,][]{rasmusson1982variations,ashok2007nino,kao2009contrasting,capotondi2015understanding,pan2025diversity}.
 More broadly, ENSO diversity reflects nonlinear coupled dynamics, event asymmetries, and interactions across the ocean–atmosphere system that are not fully described by any single index or linear decomposition \citep{takahashi2011enso,dommenget2013analysis,timmermann2018nino,williams2018diversity,geng2019atmospheric,srinivas2024dominant}.